Lamass566/styleguide/docs/index.md

 ### Identifiers

 In general, identifiers contain only 7-bit ASCII characters.
-Unicode identifiers are allowed if they have a clear and legitimate meaning in the problem domain of the code base (for example, Greek letters that represent mathematical concepts) and are well understood by the team who owns the code.
+Unicode characters are not allowed.

-!!! success "GOOD"
+!!! success "Збс"
     ```swift
     let smile = "😊"
     let deltaX = newX - previousX
-    let Δx = newX - previousX
     ```
-!!! danger "AVOID"
+!!! danger "Хуїта"
     ```swift
     let 😊 = "😊"
     ```
 ### Initializers
 For clarity, initializer arguments that correspond directly to a stored property have the same name as the property.
 Explicit `self.` is used during assignment to disambiguate them.

-!!! success "GOOD"
+!!! success "Збс"
     ```swift
     public struct CongratulationsViewData {
         public let user: User